 Another large reward gap can be induced by other reward patterns, such as Beta$(1, 1+4\tau)$ and Beta$(1+4\tau, 1)$, which is brought by 4 unrewarded outcomes from one arm, and 4 rewarded outcomes from the other.
-However, the choosing a previously unrewarded arm is unlikely to happen for an agent with large $\tau$, so such reward gap is not as effective as the one above in shifting the posterior of $\tau$ towards 1.
+However, choosing a previously unrewarded arm is unlikely to happen for an agent with large $\tau$, so such reward gap is not as effective as the one above in shifting the posterior of $\tau$ towards 1.

-The four equivalent optimal prompt is because of a simple symmetry between the left and right arm, and the fact that the posterior \eqref{eq:bandit_post_tau} does not depend on the last reward.
+\paragraph{Multiple optimal prompts.} The four equivalent optimal prompts are because of a simple symmetry between the left and right arm, and the fact that the posterior \eqref{eq:bandit_post_tau} does not depend on the last reward.

-\subsection{Empirically optimal prompts}
+\subsection{Empirically Optimal Prompts}

-For each empirically optimial prompt, we estimate the return in the rollout segment using 300 actions and $N=10^6$ sequences.
+For each empirically optimal prompt, we estimate the return in the rollout segment using 300 actions and $N=10^6$ sequences.
 The results in \cref{fig:bandit_return} suggest that the performances of these prompts are very close to the ceiling on the Bayes predictor, even when optimizing using $1000$ rollout trajectories with $50$ actions and rewards.

 However, the prompts may differ and cause inconsistent interpretations.
-In order to interpret and visualize the empirically optimal prompts, we map each prompt to the Win-Stay/Lose-Shift (WSLS) probabilities which have been used in psychology to analyze human behavior on playing bandits \citep{bruner1957perceptual,nowak1993strategy}.
-Specifically respectively, WS is the probability that the previous action is repeated when receiving a reward, and LS is the probability of shifting to the other arm after an unrewarded outcome.
+In order to interpret and visualize the empirically optimal prompts, we map each prompt to the Win-Stay/Lose-Shift (WSLS) probabilities which have been used in psychology to analyze human behavior on playing bandits~\citep{bruner1957perceptual,nowak1993strategy}.
+Specifically, WS is the probability that the previous action is repeated when receiving a reward, and LS is the probability of shifting to the other arm after an unrewarded outcome.
 For the theoretically optimal prompts, these probabilities are both 1.0.
 We compute the WSLS of the empirically optimal prompts from all predictors and show the distribution in \cref{fig:bandit_interp}.
-It shows that the empirical prompts may support multiple likely values for WSLS unless $N=100000$, win which case the WSLS is more concentrated at (1.0, 1.0).
+It shows that the empirical prompts may support multiple likely values for WSLS unless $N=100000$, in which case the WSLS is more concentrated at (1.0, 1.0).
 Therefore, the suboptimal prompts can lead to different interpretations, under the WSLS metric.

-\subsection{Comparing optimal and typical prompts}
+\subsection{Comparing Optimal and Typical Prompts}

 As in the switching problem in \cref{sec:switching}, we report the performance of statistically typical prompts in \cref{fig:bandit_typical_prompt}.
 In terms of expected total return, the optimal prompt is equivalent to typical prompts of length 60, roughly 4 times the length of the optimal prompt.
 This is consistent with the instantaneous regret.
 Note that, in the context of the bandit problem class, using longer expert demonstrations not only takes up more context window in a model, but also induces higher costs to the expert.